 As a major tea connoisseur I naturally sweeten my tea with honey rather than sugar, a substance I prefer not to indulge in.
 During my panchakarma treatment at the Arya Vaidya Sala, naturally I have been learning Ayurvedic tips and I was told that when you add honey to hot water it becomes toxic.
 I verified this with one of the chief Ayurvedic Doctors and unfortunately it is true.
 Natural devastation.

 Honey when heated above 40˚ C becomes toxic to the body, it creates excessive heat as toxins from the pollens are released and in turn unbalances the three doshas: vata, pitta and kapha.
 Honey should never be heated or mixed with hot foods or with alcohol.
-To think that all of these years I have been poisoning myself and unbalancing my doshas that I work to keep in balance, creating an unnecessary potential energy drain.
+To think that all of these years I have been unbalancing my doshas that I work to keep in balance, creating an unnecessary potential energy drain.